Beneficial Plants For Your Chickens

 Growing a garden for your chickens is both beneficial for you and your flock.
 If you are looking for some more inspiration on growing a garden for your flock check out Gardening with Chickens by Lisa Steele.
 Learn more about gardening for your chickens, and how to use those plants after harvest.

-Also be sure to watch our chicken garden we planted over at Meyer Hatchery’s YouTube Channel.
+Also, be sure to watch the chicken garden we planted over at Meyer Hatchery’s YouTube Channel.
 You can also learn how to turn the garden into some Nest Box Sprinkles for your nest boxes.

 This year when you are planning your garden, be sure to add a few extra plants for your chickens, they will thank you!